Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-The univariate $\alpha$-Stable distribution is typically specified by four parameters, see (Levy 1924).
+The univariate $\alpha$-stable distribution is typically specified by four parameters \citep{Levy1924}.
 The tail index $\alpha \in (0, 2]$ determining the rate of tail decay, $\beta \in [-1, 1]$ determining the degree and sign of asymmetry (skewness), $\gamma > 0$ the scale (under some parameterizations) and $\delta \in \mathbb{R}$ the location.
-The parameter $\alpha$ is typically termed the characteristic exponent, with small and large $\alpha$ implying heavy and light tails respectively.
+The parameter $\alpha$ is typically termed the characteristic exponent, with small and large $\alpha$ implying heavy and light tails respectively and $\alpha<2$ having infinite variance.
 Gaussian ($\alpha = 2, \beta = 0$) and Cauchy ($\alpha = 1, \beta = 0$) distributions provide the only simple analytically tractable sub members of this family.
-In general, as $\alpha$-Stable models admit no closed form expression for the density which can be evaluated pointwise (excepting Gaussian and Cauchy members), inference typically proceeds via the characteristic function.
-Hence, we begin by defining the family of univariate $\alpha$-Stable models that we consider for the modeling of the volume profiles for the level 1 bid and ask in Definition \ref{Defn:AStab}.
+In general, as $\alpha$-stable models admit no closed form expression for the density which can be evaluated pointwise, inference typically proceeds via the characteristic function.